Home > Patients & Visitors > Health Library > Osteoporosis

 Osteoporosis is much more common in women than in men.
 In women, bone loss increases around menopause.
 That's when ovaries decrease production of estrogen, a hormone that protects against bone loss.
 So the older a woman gets, the more likely she is to have osteoporosis.

 Several things put you at risk for osteoporosis.
-Some of them you can change, but others you can't.

 To help prevent osteoporosis: